Mirantis/openstack-refapp/README.rst

 ===

 Need a reference application which is:

-- as minimal as possible re consumed resources
+- as minimal as possible regarding consumed resources
 - involves many cloud services while created or used
 - can be used in validation of user workloads surviving cloud LCM operations (update, upgrade)